inspire-group/adv-patch-paper-list/README.md

 arXiv 2110

-1. A analysis of perturbing part of tokens of ViT
+1. An analysis of perturbing part of tokens of ViT

 #### [One Thing to Fool them All: Generating Interpretable, Universal, and Physically-Realizable Adversarial Features](https://arxiv.org/abs/2110.03605)